TOP

 #1 Business Partner in the Mid-Atlantic

-states of Virginia, Maryland and Delaware.
-Let us
+states of Virginia, Maryland, Delaware and Washington, D.C.

 |

-members follow the more formal dress code of each ship on each cruise.
-Better dressed guests behave better.
-That is why Royal Caribbean follows high dress code standards.
-Male members of our travel club often dress in the same formal attire recently suggested in the Wall Street Journal.
-A well made black suit with a silk black bow tie is welcome as formal attire.
+cruise guests like to follow the formal dress code on each ship when cruising.
+This is because the better dressed guests behave better too.
+It is why Royal Caribbean and Celebrity follow higher dress code standards.
+Male members of our travel club often dress in formal attire suggested by the Wall Street Journal.
+A well made black suit with a silk black bow tie is fine for formal attire.
 A black bow tie dresses up any suit, writes Ray Smith in his WSJ report.
 It is perfectly acceptable to do this in lieu of wearing a tux, he reports.

 |